georgi5481/Red_Eye_Filter/README.md

     https://techdecodetutorials.com/how-to-install-mingw-c-c-compiler-in-windows-11/

-Please place the to .bin files in the release folder.
+Please place the .bin files in the release folder.
 Or download them from the link: https://drive.google.com/file/d/1nb1PiP0FOEng8BxY4CdfOA2SSGVX2O6j/view

 To compile on Linux:
-Open terminal and change to the directory of the empty release folder provided in the project.
+Open terminal and change to the directory of the release folder provided in the project.
 Example path: "/usr/The/current/path/Red_Eye_Filter/Release/".
 And write in the terminal:

 cmake ..